Practitioners have said:

 Master classes are delivered over 2 full days, 4 half days or a mixture of both.
 The training is based on adult-learning principles, using a dynamic mix of presentation and facilitation styles which focus on applying theory to developing practical skills.
 The training is aligned to the Irish Association for Infant Mental Health Competency Guidelines

 Why do we do it?

-Infant and Early Years Mental Health is a multidisciplinary field concerned with promoting optimal social and emotional development, preventing mental health difficulties and providing intervention to challenged parent-infant relationships in the crucial period from pregnancy to age three.
+Infant and Early Childhood Mental Health is a multidisciplinary field concerned with promoting optimal social and emotional development, preventing mental health difficulties and providing intervention to challenged parent-infant relationships in the crucial period from pregnancy to age five.
 Focusing on the strengths and capacity of caregiving environments, it emphasises both the impact and importance which caregiving environments have on a young child’s emerging social and emotional development.

 The complexity of this developmental stage both from a developmental perspective and from the perspective of providing appropriate early interventions for the problems which infant and toddlers may endure, must be matched with timely and appropriate comprehensive services.
 This is critical to ensure infants, toddlers and young children reach their full potential and essential in facilitating reduction in the burden and economic cost of suffering and ill-health across the lifespan.

-Infant and Early Years Mental Health training has long been recognised as a necessary component of developing skills and competencies in promoting early social and emotional health and wellbeing and in remediating mental health problems during infancy and toddlerhood.
+Infant and Early Childhood Mental Health training has long been recognised as a necessary component of developing skills and competencies in promoting early social and emotional health and wellbeing and in remediating mental health problems during infancy and toddlerhood.